trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 Touchpin 6 Value = 723

-Without any interaction from the user there is entropy generated from analog 0 and some entropy generated from the touchpins.
-The touchpin's values change slightly based on temperature, humidity, and no two pins have exactly the same sensing calibration.
-Below is an example of values read from the analog 0 pin and the touchpins, values read once per second for 3 seconds with user entering a three digit PIN.
+Without any interaction from the user there is entropy generated from analog 0 and some entropy generated from the touch pins.
+The touch pin's values change slightly based on temperature, humidity, and no two pins have exactly the same sensing calibration.
+Below is an example of values read from the analog 0 pin and the touch pins, values read once per second for 3 seconds with user entering a three digit PIN.

 Analog 0 Value = 221